Nebulae

 Notes:

-Pixinsight was used for data reduction, align, stack, ABE, Photometric CC, and convert to tiff.
-Photoshop was used for the the resize and convert to jpg.
-GradientXTerminater was used to clear some gradients.
+Pixinsight was used for data reduction, align, stack, ABE, Photometric CC,

 Back to Mark's Astrophotography Home